Sierra de Leyre: Foz de Lumbier

 With just over a kilometer long and a 120-meter drop from the Irati River, this steep pass of vertical walls contains one of the most important nesting areas in Navarra, protected as a Natural Reserve.
 Vultures, red-billed choughs, Egyptian vultures, king martins, jackdaws, solitary rock thrushes, rock thrushes and rock pigeons abound.
 The vegetation is made up of holm oaks, junipers, boxwoods and ivy that arise from the different seats of the walls.

-The railroad from Pamplona to Sangüesa crossed this place by means of two tunnels, when the railway service disappeared, the track was converted into a track.
+The railroad from Pamplona to Sangüesa crossed this place by means of two tunnels.
+When the railway service disappeared, the track was converted into a trail.

-Flora and Fauna
+Flora and fauna

 Flora

 The proximity of the mountain range to the Pyrenees and its belonging to the Mediterranean basin makes it the limit between both systems.
 In its forests there are abundant species such as beech and Scotch pine as well as the Pyrenean fir, the forest of this species located in the ravine of Basari in Burgui is the southernmost of the Iberian Peninsula.